lightscapevr/website/markdown/localedit.md

 the Quest or Pico Neo device.
 No PC/Mac nor internet connection is required to view and edit these files.

+To **import** an existing model from elsewhere, you need to have the model displayed in the Quest or Pico Neo headset, and then pick the "local files" tab's "save model to new local file".
+In more details:

-To **import** an existing model from elsewhere, you need to use SketchUp on a PC/Mac (for now; this might change in the future).
+1. You need SketchUp on a PC/Mac (for now; this might change in the future).
 You can use the free SketchUp 2017 Make with the VR Sketch extension installed.

-On PC/Mac, import your model into SketchUp, then click "Extensions -> VR Sketch -> Send to VR on Quest/Pico.
+2. On PC/Mac, open or import your model into SketchUp.

+3. In the SketchUp menu, pick Extensions -> VR Sketch -> Send to VR on Quest/Pico.
+(Other ways to send the model to the Quest are OK too, e.g. collaborative editing or viewing a cloud model.)

+4. Put the headset on.
 You should see the model in the Quest.

-The final step is to save the model as seen in the Quest into a local file, by going to the initial dialog box ("cloud" icon on the bottom right of the tools), then going to the "local files" tab, and clicking the "&equiv;" button.
+5. Go to the cloud dialog box ("cloud" icon on the bottom right of the tools).

+6. In the "local files" tab, click on the "&equiv;" button and choose "save model to new local file".

-A local file can be freely edited on the Quest with no outside connection.
-A few functionalities are not implemented yet; when you try to use them, you will get an error (for example, trying to load a texture image; adding tags a.k.a. layers; making scenes).
+A local file can be freely **edited** on the Quest with no outside connection.
+Changes should be automatically saved.
+A few functionalities are not implemented yet; when you try to use them, you will get an error in a dialog box (for example, trying to load a texture image; adding tags a.k.a. layers; making new scenes).

 To **export** a local file, the only option for now is to export it to a COLLADA file (.dae).
 Find the file in the list of local files, click on